vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     After about 30-60 seconds, the Cloud Shell command prompt should appear.

-1. At the Cloud Shell command prompt, to monitor the messages being sent to Azure IoT Hub from the `SimulatedDevice` running in the IoT Edge Simulator on your local machine, enter the following command:
+1. At the Cloud Shell command prompt, to monitor the messages being sent to Azure IoT Hub from the **SimulatedDevice** running in the IoT Edge Simulator on your local machine, enter the following command:

     ```cmd/sh
     az iot hub monitor-events --hub-name "iot-az220-training-{your-id}"
     ```

-    Be sure to replace the `iot-az220-training-{your-id}` value in the above command with the name of your Azure IoT Hub service.
+    Be sure to replace the **{your-id}** value with your unique ID when providing the name of your Azure IoT Hub service.

 1. Observe the output displayed in the Cloud Shell.